 How to approach Kaas Plateau

-We travelled the 280kms distance from Mumbai in great comfort and reached the base camp the next day morning.
+We traveled the 280kms distance from Mumbai in great comfort and reached the base camp the next day morning.
 From there we took a bus to the Plateau.

 If you want to take the aerial route, Pune is the nearest airport to Satara.
-There is a railway station at Satara for people travelling by Railways.
-From Satara you can reach Kaas by road.
+There is a railway station at Satara for people traveling by Railways.
+From Satara, you can reach Kaas by road.
 There are road routes to reach here via Shendre and Pachawad Kudal as well.

 Kaas Plateau, A Valley of Flowers

-The region gets its name from the Kasa tree whose leaves turn red when tree matures.
+The region gets its name from the Kasa tree whose leaves turn red when the tree matures.

-I am still at loss of words to describe what we saw once we reached the valley.
+I am still at a loss for words to describe what we saw once we reached the valley.
 There was a vibrant bed of flowers as far as the eye could see!
-Numerous flowering plants, not more than a metre in height, bloomed.
+Numerous flowering plants, not more than a meter in height, bloomed.

 Locals related a story of how a meteor fell and made the soil of this land fertile.
 This is the reason they attribute to the blooming of numerous flowers across squares of kilometers on the plateau during the rainy season.
 This tale may be folklore, but this land and its soil certainly seemed blessed with abundance.

 Our guide asserted this fact too.
 He explained the science behind this.
 The valley is filled with endemic plants because of the special soil and topography of nature.
 The Plateau has a very thin layer of soil formed from basalt.
-Hence, only herbaceous flowering plants such as Lichens, Orchids such as Karvy, carnivous plants such as Drosera Indica and several other wild flowering plant and grow here.
+Hence, only herbaceous flowering plants such as Lichens, Orchids such as Karvy, carnivorous plants such as Drosera Indica, and several other wild flowering plants and grow here.

-More than 850 varieties of flowering plants bloom during the months June to September.
-Their sight is feast to eyes and a photographer’s delight.
-Another point to note is that there is change in the color of the topography due to emergence of new flowering plants every 15 days.
-You may also get to see rare Insects, birds and snakes here.
+More than 850 varieties of flowering plants bloom during the months of June to September.
+Their sight is a feast to eyes and a photographer’s delight.
+Another point to note is that there is a change in the color of the topography due to the emergence of new flowering plants every 15 days.
+You may also get to see rare Insects, birds, and snakes here.

 The complete area is under Government’s jurisdiction due to its fragile nature.
 There are some tracks built around for visitors to walk through and view the flowers without trampling them.